Mohyoo/Terminal-File-Explorer/README.md

 A simple &amp; light file manager that works on linux terminal.

 # Note
-Added more commands to edit files, but can't edit protected areas. <br />
+I Added more commands to edit files, but the program still can't edit protected areas. <br />
 For security, I didn't include (sudo). <br />
 Working to add some shortcuts...